faiface/generics/README.md

 Notice that `num` is not a subset of `ord`.
 This is because the complex number types are not comparable with `<`.
 To only accept numeric types that are also orderable, combine the two restrictions like this: `type T ord num`.

+The `eq`, `ord`, and `num` words have no special meaning outside of the generic definitions.
+They are not keywords.

 ### Generic types

 We've covered everything about generic functions, let's move on to generic types.